Feinq/OpenClip/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 ![Go Version](https://img.shields.io/github/go-mod/go-version/Feinq/OpenClip)

-**OpenClip** is a lightweight screen recording tool, inspired by apps like Medal.tv and ShadowPlay, but fully open-source and built to be transparent and extensible.
+**OpenClip** is a lightweight, hybrid Go/C++ screen recording tool, inspired by apps like Medal.tv and ShadowPlay, but fully open-source and built to be transparent and extensible.

-It's being built as a cross-platform desktop tool (Windows + Linux first) with native hotkey support, circular buffer recording via FFmpeg, and eventually, native game-aware and audio-aware recording.
+It's being built as a cross-platform desktop tool with native hotkey support, circular buffer recording via FFmpeg, and eventually, native game-aware and audio-aware recording.

 This is a work-in-progress, not production-ready project, but already functional and designed with clarity and simplicity in mind.

+**Linux and macOS is currently not supported**, but is planned for future releases.

 ## 🧱 Project Status